Moe98/reddit/README.md

 # Reddit

-A scalable Reddit replica that is able to handle ~2,300 concurrent performing 10 requests per second for 10 minutes straight, with a mean response time of ~5 seconds.
+A scalable Reddit replica that is able to handle ~2,300 concurrent users performing 10 requests per second for 10 minutes straight, with a mean response time of ~5 seconds.

 ## Technologies & Tools